ramonls8/TSIpractice1/README.md

 # DGIIM TSI Practice 1

-Practice 1 of the Técnicas de los Sistemas Inteligentes course in the Double Degree in Computer Engineering and Mathematics at the University of Granada.
+Practice 1 of the Técnicas de los Sistemas Inteligentes course in the Double Degree in Computer Engineering and Mathematics at the University of Granada (2024-2025 academic year).
 This project is based on the GVGAI environment.

 The objective of this practice is to guide the agent to the goal using the Dijkstra, A*, RTA* and LRTA* algorithms.
 In order to pass through the blue walls, the agent needs to collect a blue cape, and a red cape for the red walls.